BBC Radio 2 Timeline 1967-2006

 March

-It was announced that Humphrey Lyttleton would be off the air for a while and will only present his Best of Jazz for 26 weeks a year, at periods to be announced.
+It was announced that Humphrey Lyttelton would be off the air for a while and will only present his Best of Jazz for 26 weeks a year, at periods to be announced.
 This was one of many evening schedule changes announced.
 Several shows were moved earlier or later due to Mark Radcliffe moving to an earlier time and joined with Stuart Maconie.

 April